jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/billing/billing.rst

 Billing
 =======

-Billing the functionality is allowing to manage :ref:`tariffs <tariffs>`, :ref:`invoices <invoices>`, :ref:`payment methods <paymentDetails>` and viewing the account balance details.
+.. note:: Billing page will not appear in the admin panel if it is not enabled in the instance settings.

-Billing may not be displayable in administrative panel if instance settings configuration prohibit it.
-But if it's allowed you can observe respective tab in administrative dashboard and left side menu
+Billing functionality allows you to manage :ref:`tariffs <tariffs>`, :ref:`invoices <invoices>`, :ref:`payment methods <paymentDetails>` and see the account balance details.

 .. image:: pic_billing/billing.png
    :width: 600